 #7 Updated by Tim Eilers over 11 years ago

 The attached patch checks if the getDocComment method of PHP's ReflectionClass gives any Output.
 If yes, we can assume that the "--with-eaccelerator-doc-comment-inclusion" was used.
 If not, it was surely not used.

 I basically tested this by compiling eaccelerator with that option and without.
 It worked here.

 Please have a look at it.

-#8 Updated by Karsten Dambekalns about 11 years ago
+#8 Updated by Karsten Dambekalns over 11 years ago

 Some update.
 I just tried todays eAccelerator SVN with PHP 5.3.0alpha1, and did not have success:With the eAccelerator enabled as PHP extension: